Our Block

 User journey map

-In this user journey map the focus was to find all the challenges Sarah faced when trying to find new books to read, this highlighted the lack of filtering or categorizing of the app.
+In this user journey map the focus was to find all the challenges Marta faced when finding and acquiring the tools she needs for a small project from a neighbour.

 Paper wireframes